BlockstreamResearch/bip-frost-dkg/README.md

 The messages can be relayed through a coordinator who is responsible to pass the messages to the participants as long as the coordinator does not interfere with the secure channels between the participants.

 Also, SimplePedPop requires an interactive protocol `Eq` as described in section [Ensuring Agreement](#ensuring-agreement).
 While SimplPedPop is able to identify participants who are misbehaving in certain ways, it is easy for a participant to misbehave such that it will not be identified.

+In SimplPedPop, the signers designate a coordinator who relays and aggregates messages.
+Every participant runs the `simplpedpop` algorithm and the coordinator runs the `simplpedpop_coordinate` algorithm as described below.

 ```python
 def simplpedpop_round1(seed, t, n):